E-CAM/E-CAM-Library/Classical-MD-Modules/modules/2spaces_on_gpu/readme.rst

 * To equilibrate large polymer.

-* It is used in a scientific collaboration.
+* It is used in a scientific collaboration with C. Vaillant and D. Jost (ENS Lyon).

 * Publications: not currently available.